dbmdz/deep-eos/README.md

 # Results

-We train a maximum of 10 epochs for each model.
-For the German and English corpus (*Europarl*) the time per epoch is 55 minutes for the Bi-LSTM model, 28 minutes for the LSTM model and 5 minutes for the CNN model.
-For each language from the *SETimes* corpus the time per epoch is 5 minutes for the Bi-LSMT model, 3 minutes for the LSTM model and 20 seconds for the CNN model.
+We train a maximum of 5 epochs for each model.
+For the German and English corpus (*Europarl*) the time per epoch is 54 minutes for the Bi-LSTM model, 35 minutes for the LSTM model and 7 minutes for the CNN model.
+For each language from the *SETimes* corpus the time per epoch is 6 minutes for the Bi-LSTM model, 4 minutes for the LSTM model and 50 seconds for the CNN model.
-Timings are performed on a server machine with a single Nvidia Tesla K20Xm and Intel Xeon E5-2630.
+Timings are performed on a *DGX-1* with a Nvidia *P-100*.

 ## Development set